Jammu and Kashmir Police Intensify Social Media Surveillance | Law-Order

 - India

-The Jammu and Kashmir Police, under the leadership of Chief Nalin Prabhat, has ramped up efforts to monitor social media platforms.
-This initiative aims to prevent the dissemination of misinformation that could compromise public safety and order.
+Jammu and Kashmir Police chief Nalin Prabhat has called for heightened scrutiny of social media by district police to prevent the dissemination of misinformation that could undermine public safety.
+This directive was issued during a security review meeting chaired by the Director General of Police at the Police Control Room in Kashmir.

-During a comprehensive security review meeting held at the Police Control Room in Kashmir, the Director General of Police assessed the current security landscape across the Union Territory.
-Senior officials from various wings provided insights and updates on ongoing anti-terrorist operations and other security challenges.
+The session aimed to assess the current security climate in the region and deliberate on measures to fortify the existing security infrastructure.
+Zonal inspector generals and various wing heads briefed the DGP on the unfolding security situation in the Union Territory, which included updates on anti-terrorism operations and the actions taken.

-The meeting underscored the need for intensified surveillance of anti-national elements and enhancing security around sensitive locations.
-Addressing rising crime rates, Prabhat emphasized the importance of reinforcing community policing and public outreach programs to maintain law and order.
+Additionally, the meeting emphasized the need for intensified surveillance of anti-national elements and increased efforts in area domination.
+The police chief also stressed the importance of securing vulnerable targets and improving community policing and public outreach initiatives to combat the rise in general crime.